 We were initially concerned that culling urchins could trigger a spontaneous spawning event among the surrounding unculled urchins.
 There is no scientific study showing this occurs in the ocean and we have not seen it happen.

-Our advisory team, which includes scientists with NOAA, Ocean Protection Council, California Dept. of Fish & Wildlife, and Reef Check have advised us that incidental spawning during urchin culling would be insignificant.
-They suggested that we continue culling urchins year round, even during the winter spawning season.
+Our advisory team, which includes marine biologists with NOAA, Ocean Protection Council, California Dept. of Fish & Wildlife, and Reef Check have advised us that incidental spawning during urchin culling would be insignificant.
+They suggested that we continue culling urchins year round, even during the winter spawning season, to allow kelp forests to reestablish.

 No, both purple and red urchins are native species.
+They are an important part of a healthy and balanced kelp forest ecosystem.
 Before 2013 urchin numbers were kept in check by predators and their numbers were less than 1 per square meter of reef.
+Since 2014, urchin populations in many parts of Central California have exploded.
+According to Reef Check CA, urchin populations have grown up to 260 times higher than normal, and we’ve seen a huge reduction in Monterey’s giant kelp forests.

 No, it is illegal to cull urchins in Marine Protected Areas.
 Monterey dive sites with the most extensive urchin barrens, such as Lovers Point, Coral Street, and Point Lobos, are all within Marine Protected Areas.
 Our project at Tanker's Reef is not in a Marine Protected Area and we have been given permission to cull an unlimited number urchins there.

 Plus, there are so many urchins in the barrens that randomly culling them is simply ineffective.
 Efforts to remove urchins must be coordinated so that entire area is cleared to a low urchin density where kelp has a chance to establish.
-If you are interested in helping us with our effort to gain permission to cull urchins within the MPAs, please sign up for our newsletter so we can keep you in the loop!
+If you are interested in helping us with our effort to gain permission to cull urchins within the MPAs, please sign up for our newsletter so we can keep you updated on our efforts!

 This video by the Nature Conservancy explains what we know about what killed the sunflower stars and efforts to restore their populations: Sunflower Sea Stars Now Critically Endangered